 35 x 2 hours of laboratory guided sessions (practicals) (2,5 ec);

 28 x 2 hours of individual work (reading, preparation, essay writing) (2 ec).

 - Laboratory scientific report (ca. 3,000 words (2 ec) based on/including the analyses from the practical assignments (100%).

 A retake consists of the improvement of the report within 6 weeks after submission of the first version, but only if the attendance requirements have been met.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

-All analyses and the report must be completed during the block.
+All analyses and the report must be completed in block 2.

-The report and final submission of assignments are to be handed in two weeks after the end of the course.
+The report and final submission of assignments are to be handed in 2 weeks after the end of the course.